Foreign policy of China: Status of Taiwan

 The People's Republic of China (PRC) considers Taiwan area administered by Republic of China (ROC), part of its inviolable sovereign territory.
-The ROC was founded in Mainland China in 1912 deposing the Chinese monarchy while Taiwan was under Japanese rule from 1895 and regained in 1945, but Taiwan became the seat of the ROC central government since 1949 and later lost its international representation as "China" in the United Nations in 1971 to the PRC.
+The ROC was founded in mainland China in 1912 deposing the Chinese monarchy while Taiwan was under Japanese rule from 1895 and regained in 1945, but Taiwan became the seat of the ROC central government since 1949 and later lost its international representation as "China" in the United Nations in 1971 to the PRC.

 Along with the ROC, in PRC's perspective, Taiwan is described a separatist, breakaway province that must be reunified, by force if necessary.
+The PRC considers territorial integrity and national unity as the central focus of its cross-strait policies.
+It has adjusted its cross-strait policies over time based on the economic and foreign policy environments, including domestic politics on Taiwan.
+The PRC engages more closely with Taiwan when the Kuomintang (which ostensibly supports Chinese unification and favors closer ties with the PRC) are in power in Taiwan, and is more hostile when the Democratic Progressive Party (which the PRC construes as independence minded and collaborating with foreign powers) is in power in Taiwan.

 Under the One China policy, any polity exerts efforts for countries recognizing either the PRC or ROC to switch their recognition to the other.